supersume/XLPagerTabStrip/README.md

 Android [PagerTabStrip](http://developer.android.com/reference/android/support/v4/view/PagerTabStrip.html) for iOS!

+**This is not a binding library.
+It is a C# port of the Swift version of the library.**

 **XLPagerTabStrip** is a _Container View Controller_ that allows us to switch easily among a collection of view controllers.
 Pan gesture can be used to move on to next or previous view controller.
 It shows a interactive indicator of the current, previous, next child view controllers.

 Dou you use the library?
 You can check us out on [twitter](https://twitter.com/supersume)